 Equine obesity is an increasingly prevalent health and welfare concern.
 A recent study reported that over 40% of horses and ponies are considered overweight or obese.
 [1]

 Research has also shown that ponies have a 3x higher rate of obesity, with Shetland ponies being at the highest risk.
-[2] Obesity can increase the risk of many health problems such as laminitis, insulin resistance, and joint problems.
-[3]
+[2] Metabolic syndrome is a risk factor for obesity and laminitis.

 Conversely, horses that are too thin can experience muscle wasting, poor performance, or difficulties reproducing.
 Horses with a low BCS may have dental issues, poor appetite or other serious problems that can affect gut health.